Gtpimenta/Gtpimenta/README.md

 ### Hello there 👋 I'm Gabriel Pimenta

-👉 Bachelor degree in Electrical Engineering from Universidade Paulista <br>
-👉 Currently specializing in Data Science and Analytics at ESALQ/USP
+Hey everyone, my name is Gabriel Tavares Pimenta, 24 years, brazilian.
+Since I was a young boy, I've been interested in math, science and technology, reason why I went to engineering school.
+Currently I'm specializing in Data Science and Analytics and working on some projects to learn more about it.

 ##